eloweDS/regression_models_comparison/README DSA Term Project.txt

 Includes metrics like accuracy, precision, recall, F1-score, and RMSE (if applicable).
 Final Presentation.pptx

-A PowerPoint presentation summarizing the project.
-Highlights:
-Goals and objectives.
-Key insights and findings from the datasets.
-Summary of evaluation metrics and comparisons.
-README.md

 This document provides an overview of the project structure and usage.